knocklabs/knock-node-example-app/README.md

 This branch of the Knock example app doesn't have Knock added yet.
 Throughout the files, you'll see the logical spaces to add calls marked with the comment `TODO: ADD KNOCK`.
 When added, this application will be able to do the following:

-1. Trigger workflows on Knock
+1. Identify users on Knock
-2. Identify users on Knock
+2. Trigger workflows on Knock
 3. Set user preferences on Knock
+4. Render a notification feed
-4. Set a recipient object with channel data to use Slack notifications
+5. Set a recipient object with channel data to use Slack notifications
-5. Render a notification feed

 ### Recommended order of steps

 Setup: make sure you go through the steps in `Using the example app` above to make sure you have a Knock account with the required workflows and you have your environment variables available here.

-Remember that whenever using a knock call, you'll have to instantiate Knock in that file to use.
-You can use [`"@knocklabs/client"`](https://github.com/knocklabs/knock-node) in `.tsx` files and [`"@knocklabs/node"`](https://github.com/knocklabs/knock-client-js) in `.ts` files.

-**Level 1: Identify users and trigger notifications**
+1. Identify users and trigger the following workflows:

-1. Add the Knock node SDK (`"@knocklabs/node"`)
-2. Add the Knock client (`"@knocklabs/client"`)
-3. Identify users on sign-in & sign-up (`/login.ts` & `/signup.ts`; `ADD KNOCK - IDENTIFY`)
-4. Trigger workflows (`ADD KNOCK - NOTIFY`)
-   - a.
-Trigger the `welcome` workflow for new users who sign up (`/signup.ts`)
+   - `welcome` workflow for new users who sign up (`/signup.ts`)
-   - b.
-Trigger the `new-asset` workflow when an asset is added (`/createAsset.ts`)
+   - `new-asset` workflow when an asset is added (`/createAsset.ts`)
-   - c.
-Trigger the `new-comment` workflow when a comment is added (`/createComment.ts`)
+   - `new-comment` workflow when a comment is added (`/createComment.ts`)

-**Level 2: Handle user preferences and add the React notification feed**

-1. Handle user preferences (`ADD KNOCK - PREFERENCES`)
-   - a.
-Add the knock client into the `/NotificationPreferencesModal.tsx`.
-You'll want to initialize and authenticated it in the component itself.
-   - b.
-Make a call to get preferences with the knock client, and then set those preferences in state
-   - c.
-In the `onSubmit` handler, make a call to set preferences, and then set those updated preferences in state.
+2. Let users set preferences for their notifications
-2. Add the notification feed (`ADD KNOCK - NOTIFICATION FEED`)
+3. Add the notification feed
-   - a.
-Make sure you have an in-app feed channel added to your Knock dashboard and the `BLITZ_PUBLIC_KNOCK_FEED_ID` set in your `.env` file with its ID.
-   - b.
-Add `"@knocklabs/react-notification-feed"` to the project
-   - c.
-In `/Layout.tsx`, add the `<KnockFeedProvider>`, which will also contain the `<NotificationIconButton>` and the `<NotificationFeedPopover>`.
-There are commented out pieces of state and refs you'll want to use in these components.

-**Level 3: Add Slack notifications**
+4. Add Slack notifications
-You'll see where Slack is added in `/AddSlackBtn.tsx` and where the request is handled in `/slack-cb.ts`.
-Follow along in the [Knock Slack documentation](https://docs.knock.app/integrations/chat/slack/slack-examples) on how to set this up for your own test workspace.

-You'll see where you need to set an object and channel data in the `/slack-cb.ts` code (`ADD KNOCK - SET OBJECT; SET CHANNEL DATA`).